flother/data-acq-viz/index.md

 ## Course assessment

-The course will be assessed via a question paper (worth 10% of your grade) and a group presentation (90%).
-The composition of the grade for the presentation can be broken down into:
+The course will be assessed via a question paper, a group presentation, and a written report.
+The composition of your grade will be broken down into:

+Question paper (10%)

+Presentation

-* Concept (10%)
+  * Concept (8%)
-* Implementation and methods (20%)
+  * Implementation and methods (16%)
-* Quality of visualisations (40%)
+  * Quality of visualisations (32%)
-* Quality and content of the presentation and report (30%)
+  * Quality and content of the presentation and report (24%)

+Report (10%)

 You are required to attend, participate actively, and complete paper, presentation, and report.
 Both the presentation and report must be in English.